nseidm1/TaskExecutor/README.md

 1, 2, 4, and 5 are managed by the TaskExecutor and likely will not ever be used directly.
 <br><br>
 1) The TaskExecutor has a queue for you to bulk execute Tasks.
-You can use the addToQueue() and removeFromQueue() methods, followed by the executeQueue() method.
+You can use the addToQueue() and removeFromQueue() methods, followed by the executeQueue() method. <br>
 2) If you add items to the queue after calling executeQueue(), you'll have to call executeQueue() at a future time.
-You'll probably want to check the queue for existing items, as you may want to double check your not executing items that are already been executed.
+You'll probably want to check the queue for existing items, as you may want to double check your not executing items that are already been executed. <br>
-3) setRemoveOnException() may be useful; if your Task experiences an exception during execution, and the Task is part of the queue, do you want it to be removed from the queue?
+3) setRemoveOnException() may be useful; if your Task experiences an exception during execution, and the Task is part of the queue, do you want it to be removed from the queue?<br>
-4) TaskExecutor has the findTaskByTag(String TAG) method.
+4) TaskExecutor has the findTaskByTag(String TAG) method.<br>
 5) Tasks also take a bundle in the constructor.
 This is to encourage proper design as your Task should be designed to perform a discrete operation on the Bundle's data.
 <br><br>